yadt/try-it-yourself/README.md

 hosts:
 - minion-testmachine
 ```
+please note "minion-testmachine" ist the hostname of the minion server.

 ## using the yadtshell

 change your directory to the folder with the target file and enter ```init-yadtshell```